 Stakeholder: Steps the Authority can take to limit the state's exposure to future construction cost increases include transferring this risk to a private partner through innovative contracting methods (DB or PPP) which have been effective at delivering projects on-time and on-budget.
 The Authority will use traditional performance bonding and create incentives for contractors to fulfill contract obligations.
 Additionally, CHSRA will address potential jurisdiction of the Surface Transportation Board (STB) over any aspect(s) of the HST project and work to ensure timely completion all prospective regulatory oversight responsibilities consistent with the project delivery schedule.
-The Authority's construction staging approach will provide independent utility sections that could function as operable segments prior to Phase 1 completion.
-This will further mitigate stakeholder risk.
+The Authority's construction storing approach will provide independent utility sections that could function as approble The Authority's construction staging approach will provide independent utility sections that could function as operable segments prior to Phase 1 completion.
+This will further mitigate stakeholder risk. segments prior to Fhase 1 completion.
+This will further intugate stakeholder risk.